atomtigerzoo/postskeleventy/README.md

 After the build you can run `npm run serve` to get a preview on `http://localhost:5000`.

-Now copy the whole content of the `dist` folder to the hosting provider of your choice.
+Now copy the whole content of the `build` folder to the hosting provider of your choice.

 ---